By Scott Grissett and Heidi Munson

-For patients living with diabetes, an image of the back of the eye, otherwise known as the retina, may mean the difference between healthy vision and blindness.
+For patients living with diabetes, an image of the back of the eye, otherwise known as the retina, may mean the difference between healthy vision and blindness caused by Diabetic Retinopathy.
 However, less than 40% of patients receive an annual diabetic eye exam to capture those potentially sight-saving images.
-The primary care providers at UT School of Public Health and Su Clinica recognized the serious threat diabetes poses to healthy vision, and brought the IRIS diabetic eye exam into their practices, bringing the exam to the patients to detect eye disease early enough to treat and prevent vision loss.
+The primary care providers at the University of Texas School of Public Health and Su Clinica recognized the serious threat diabetes poses to healthy vision and brought the IRIS diabetic eye exam into their practices and their patients to detect eye disease early enough to treat and prevent vision loss.

 Between the two clinics, Su Clinica was able to identify 3,000 patients that had diabetes.
 Their goal was to perform 1,000 exams (30% of patients with diabetes) by December 31, 2018.
 No problem, right?

-Su Clinica went live at Harlingen and Brownsville during the week of October 16th, leaving only 2 months to achieve this goal.
+However, it proved to be an aggressive benchmark.
+Su Clinica went live at Harlingen and Brownsville during the week of October 16th, which left them only 2 months to reach their goal.

 So, how’d they do?

 By December 31st, they had exceeded their goal of performing the DRE on 1,000 patients.
-More importantly, they had identified disease in more than 500 patients.
-These people, who might otherwise continue undiagnosed, are now empowered to save their vision and improve their health.
+More importantly, they had identified the disease in more than 500 patients.
+These patients, who otherwise might have gone undiagnosed and risked blindness, are now empowered to save their vision and improve their health.

 It is clients like Su Clinica that remind us of why we do what we do.
 They are committed to helping their patients achieve better outcomes and protect their vision, creating a healthier 2019 and beyond.